pa4080/mw-PrivateWikiAccessControl/README.md

 ### `$wgPWAC[Settings Array]` `>` `PWAC_Conf.txt`

-**Make the configuration parameters accessible for our API:PrivateWikiAccessControl.** In the beginning of `PrivateWikiAccessControl.hooks.php` you can see all possible parameters that could be tweaked from within `LocalSettings.php`.
+**Make the configuration parameters accessible for PrivateWikiAccessControl.api.php.** In the beginning of `PrivateWikiAccessControl.hooks.php` you can see all possible parameters that could be tweaked from within `LocalSettings.php`.
 At all, the parameters that you need to set are:

 ````php
 // API:PrivateWikiAccessControl Settings